Abagira/Bootcamp_Project_1/README.md

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+Load balancers protect from DDoS attack.
+Jumpbox is a network system that gives user access and manage devices from single node.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?_ Filebeat monitors the changes of the information in the file and when it has been effected.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?_ Metricbeat collects metrics and statistics from the servers and send them to the respective output

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.